-Dry Mouth Includes Dry Skin
+The Practical Reason Why Dry Mouth Includes Dry Skin

-Embarrassing Side Effects
+Never Again To The Embarrassing Side Effects

-Medicines Can Cause Dry Mouth
+Truth Helpful Medicines Can Cause Dry Mouth

-Nerve Damage Can Affect Dry Mouth
+Research Results Found Nerve Damage Can Affect Dry Mouth

-Other Causes of Dry Mouth
+Know It All About Other Causes Of Dry Mouth

 Dry mouth can be caused by a medical condition called Sjögren’s syndrome.
 Sjögren’s is an autoimmune disorder in which white blood cells called lymphocytes attack the body’s tear and salivary glands.
-This leads to dry eyes and dry mouth, the most common symptoms of Sjögren’s syndrome.
+This leads to dry eyes and mouth, the most common symptoms of Sjögren’s syndrome.

-Smoking Can Make It Worse
+It Is Proven That Smoking Can Make It Worse

 There are plenty of reasons to quit smoking, and having a dry mouth is one of them.
 Smoking does not cause dry mouth, but smoking cigarettes, cigars, and pipes or using other tobacco products, even smokeless ones, can aggravate dry mouth.
 Alcohol and caffeine are also very drying.

-A Doctor Can Treat Dry Mouth
+An Excellent Doctor Can Help Treat Dry Mouth

-Tips to Stimulate Saliva Production
+This Is The Noted Tips To Stimulate Saliva Production

-Other Tips to Help Dry Mouth
+Other Important Tips To Help Out With Dry Mouth

 Sipping water frequently will help keep your mouth moist.
 But steer clear of sugary, acidic, or caffeinated drinks.
 Drinking water or milk with meals increases moisture and helps with chewing and swallowing.
 Try sleeping in a room with a humidifier to decrease dry mouth symptoms.
 Make sure you see your dentist for regular cleanings and exams.